-- (cf. 0450 Comprehensive Safety Plan)

-- (cf. 3515.3 District/Police Security Department)
+(cf. 3515.3 - District/Police Security Department)

-- (cf. 4158/4258/4358 Employee Security)
+(cf. 4158/4258/4358 - Employee Security)

 When informing the principal about the possession of a weapon or dangerous instrument, the employee shall report the name(s) of persons involved, witnesses, location, and the circumstances of the possession.